-As a small business, there is no way that we can absorb that kind of increase and regretfully we will have to increase our pricing to off-set that mandated fee structure.
+However, as a small business, there is no way that we can absorb those kinds of increases and regretfully we will have to increase our pricing to off-set those increased costs.

 So effective January 1, 2022, all of our Asbestos classes will now reflect the new fees.

 NEW 15-17 EPA/NYS Asbestos Inspector Initial ($495.00) 7:30-3 pm

 NEW 18 OSHA HAZWOPER Refresher ($185.00) 7:30-3 pm

 If you or your company are current customers of The Safety and Health Training Center, Inc., we can invoice your company for your students attending any of our on-line and in-person classes.
 This will result in a normal tuition cost.

 As a current customer, you may also choose to pay by using the PayPal button on our Asbestos page.
 If you choose this method, you will be paying a little higher tuition fee to help offset the PayPal fees associated with on-line payment services.

 If you are not a current customer of The Safety and Health Training Center, Inc., you and/or your company must pay for the classes in one of two ways.

 The first would be to issue a company check and submitting it to us prior to the class or to have the student bring it on the first day of the class.
 Using this method will result in the standard tuition cost.

 The second option is to pay the tuition using the PayPal options located below.
 Using this option will result in an additional charge added to the tuition to offset the PayPal charges.